nischal-hp/Data-Structures-in-Python/DataStructures.md

 1) Take maximum value from left subtree
 2) Delete duplicate node in left subtree

+# AVL Tree
+AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees for any node cannot be more than one.

+# Red-Black Tree
+A red-black tree is a kind of self-balancing binary search tree where each node has an extra bit, and that bit is often interpreted as the color (red or black).
+These colors are used to ensure that the tree remains balanced during insertions and deletions.

+Although the balance of the tree is not perfect, it is good enough to reduce the searching time and maintain it around O(log n) time, where n is the total number of elements in the tree.

+Rules That Every Red-Black Tree Follows:
+1. Every node has a color either red or black.
+2. The root of the tree is always black.
+3. There are no two adjacent red nodes (A red node cannot have a red parent or red child).
+4. Every path from a node (including root) to any of its descendants’ NULL nodes has the same number of black nodes.
+5. All leaf (NULL) nodes are black nodes.

+# N-ary Tree
+An n-ary tree is a tree in which each node can have a variable number of children, not limited to two as in a binary tree.
+In an n-ary tree, a node can have up to n children.

+# Trie (Prefix Tree)
+A trie, also known as a prefix tree, is a tree data structure used for efficient retrieval of keys in a dataset of strings.
+Each node in a trie represents a common prefix of a set of strings.

 # Graph
 Ex: 1) FB friend list is maintained through graph.
 Each node is a person.
 All the person's friends are connected to this node, via an undirected edge.
 This can used for Friend Suggestions, using mutual friends.